maindotmarcell/Zoomify-server/README.md

-# Auth_Pro-server
+# Zoomify-server
-Backend of Auth Pro.
-The purpose of this project is to build industry standard user authentication with OAuth2.
-I am looking to expand it with chat functionality later on.
+Backend of Zoomify (a zoom clone).
+The purpose of this project is to build industry standard user authentication with OAuth2 and a fully functioning video chat with WebRTC and Socket.io

-Frontend for this application can be found here: [https://github.com/maindotmarcell/Auth_Pro-client](https://github.com/maindotmarcell/Auth_Pro-client)
+Frontend for this application can be found here: [https://github.com/maindotmarcell/Auth_Pro-client](https://github.com/maindotmarcell/Zoomify-client)